-10 - 45 years
+Buildings 10 - 45 years

-4 - 10 years
+Furniture, fixtures and others 4 - 10 years

-3 - 10 years
+Plant and equipment 3 - 10 years

 No depreciation is charged on land and capital work-in-progress.

 The useful lives, depreciation method and residual value method are reviewed periodically to ensure that the method and period of depreciation are consistent with the expected pattern of economic benefits from these assets.